APANet: Adaptive Prototypes Alignment Network for Few-Shot Semantic Segmentation: Our Method

-The class-specific branch takes the foreground prototype of support images to compare with the query features, whose objective is to correctly segment all query pixels, which belong to the foreground class as the foreground prototype or the background class as opposite the foreground prototype.
+The class-specific branch takes the foreground prototype of support images to compare it with the query features, whose objective is to correctly segment all query pixels, which belong to the foreground class as the foreground prototype or the background class as opposite the foreground prototype.
 It consists of two sub-modules, prototype generation and feature alignment.
 In the prototype generation module, the class-specific prototype $\vec p^s$ is generated by mask average pooling (MAP) over the support features at locations $(i,j)$:

 where $\odot$ is the broadcast element-wised product.
-It represents a specific semantic class present in the support image.
+The prototype represents a specific semantic class present in the support image.
 Then, in the feature alignment module, the prototype $\vec p^s$ is assigned to each spatial location on query features $F^q$ and learns feature comparison to identify foreground objects presented in the query image.
-Technically, we first expand $\vec p^s$ to the same shape as the query features $F^q$ and concatenate them in the channel dimension as
+Technically, we first expand $\vec p^s$ to the same shape as the query features $F^q$ and concatenate them along the channel dimension as

 where $\mathcal{E}$ is the expansion operation, and $\mathcal{C}$ is the concatenation operation between two tensors along the channel dimension.
 In order to obtain a better segmentation mask $\hat M^q$ on query image $I^q$, we follow previous methods~\cite{canet, dan}, which use a convolution module $g_\phi$ to encode the fusion feature $X_{sq}$, as